Apress/pro-angular-5ed/typos.md

 **Chapter 13**

+On page 349, the color of the `Name` column in the table displayed by Figure 13-3 doesn't match the output from the application.

+(Thanks to Nick Mulder for reporting this problem)

+---

 On page 354, this sentence:

 >   The ElementRef class defines a single property, nativeElement, which returns the object used by the browser to represent the element in the Domain Object Model.